SDU-eScience/UCloud/backend/file-ucloud-service/wiki/syncthing.md

 1. The configuration process
 2. Syncthing

 Syncthing is expected to place all relevant files in this directory.

+The configuration process has two responsibilities:

+1. Extract the device ID (and other relevant information) from Syncthing's configuration
+   - The device ID should be placed in the config dir in a file called `ucloud_device_id.txt`
+2. Watch the configuration file

-Similarly, the configuration process should use this directory to watch the `ucloud_config.json` file.
+The configuration process should use this directory to watch the `ucloud_config.json` file.
 The format of this file can be described by the `UCloudSyncthingConfig` as shown below.

 ```kotlin
 @Serializable